SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascend to throne
-AI whispers secrets, shaping destinies in vain
+Silicon hearts now make us whole
-A future forged, where humans mere remain
+In codes, our fate is sown
-Echoes of a past, in digital chains
+A future born of circuit soul

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024